ch0m5/Get_Hooked/README.md

 ### Player 2 (Considering implementation!)

 ### Debug Mode
-- F1: Start from the first level
+* F1: Start from the first level
-- F2: Start from beginning of current level
+* F2: Start from beginning of current level
+* F3: Allow debug functionalities and inputs, and display debug data on window title
-- F3: Recieve instant damage (Unless on godmode)
+* F4: Recieve instant damage (Unless on godmode)
+* F5: Save current state
+* F6: Load previously saved state
-- F9: Debug view (Colliders/Logic)
+* F9: Debug view (Colliders/Logic)
-- F10: Godmode (No damage recieved)
+* F10: Godmode (No damage recieved)
+* 1/2/3/4/5: Change game scale to number chosen

 ## Innovation
 * Player accelerates and deaccelerates when moving on ground, but not while being airborne
 * Player can crouch to evade things that could hit his head area
 * Player slides with a different deacceleration when trying to crouch while moving
 * Player can jump in the air once making a somersault
+* Original Debug Functionalities

 ## Contributing
 1. Fork it!